This control panel describes what kinds of cookies are present on this website and allows you to enable or disable different types of cookies.

 410 SE O’Leno Park Rd., High Springs, FL 32643

 O’Leno State Park and the neighboring River Rise Preserve State Park have over 20 miles of hiking trails and are known for having some of the most beautiful and diverse hiking in Florida.
-O’Leno’s Limestone Trail is a 0.7 mile loop that has a reputation for being the prettiest hike in the park.
-Take the mile and a half walk on the River Trail and get the opportunity to cross over the Santa Fe River on their wooden suspension bridge.
+O’Leno’s Limestone Trail is a 0.7-mile loop with a reputation for being the prettiest hike in the park.
+Take the mile-and-a-half walk on the River Trail and get the opportunity to cross over the Santa Fe River on their wooden suspension bridge.
 Make sure to stop and relax at one of the pavilions located along the water’s edge.
 Admission is $5 per vehicle.

 Loblolly Woods